 This article was first published in the “In This Climate” Newsletter, a periodical newsletter looking at the impact of climate change in Michigan.
-Sign up for it here, or by using the form at the bottom of the article below.

 “If climate change isn’t stopped soon, the impacts of the change will become much worse in Michigan.”